yyordan0v/cashify/README.md

 ---

-For any questions or support, please [open an issue](https://github.com/yourusername/cashify/issues) or contact the maintainers.
+For any questions or support, please [open an issue](https://github.com/yyordan0v/cashify/issues) or contact the maintainer.

 Thank you for using or contributing to Cashify!